 Why are porcelain veneers expensive?

-The process that goes into creating porcelain dental veneers is quite labor-intensive and takes 2–3 full days in a ceramic laboratory.
+Creating porcelain dental veneers is quite labor-intensive and takes 2–3 full days in a ceramic laboratory.
 They also require a translucent finish to look exactly like natural teeth.
 Usually, they’re heated and layered to form a hard but thin shell of veneer.
 All this work requires an experienced ceramic technician and days of effort to complete.

 Chair time is another factor that increases the total cost of porcelain veneers.
 Because the treatment requires several stages, the preparations, making teeth impressions, and construction all contribute to the total chair time for veneers.